timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 i.e. taking the perspective of the study-avoidant part of ourselves, we see redundant efforts in our current process for consolidating our learnings using our blog.
-In particular,
+Currently,
 we first organize our thoughts on what we've learned about the world, and then we write our blog post.
-In practice, we next wait some time until the post is no longer top of mind, then we extract the organization and details of our thought from the post.
+In practice, we next wait some time until the post is no longer top of mind, then we extract the post's organization and details.
-Finally, we create and memorize a mindmap based on this organization and details.
+Finally, we create and memorize a mindmap based on this structure and fine points.

 <!-- %% Recognize two overlapping steps of thought organization pre-post and during mind map creation. %% -->
 Our current procedure is based upon prior, valid realizations.
-For example, we've previously posted about how post-hoc mind maps and similar diagrams help promote understanding, organization, and memorization.
+For example, we've previously posted about how post-hoc mind maps help promote understanding, organization, and memorization.
 We first noted this phenomenon in
 [Causally Engineering Life](https://timothyb0912.github.io/blog/reading/2021/02/28/Causally-Engineering-Life.html),
 and we discussed it more thoroughly in
 [Heavy on the Graphs](https://timothyb0912.github.io/blog/psychology/practice/2022/04/30/Graph-Heavy.html).
-Still though, the fact that we are procrastinating on using this process points to additional physical and mental realizations---in this case, feelings and sensations that we can make better choices.
+Still though, our procrastination in using this process points to additional physical and mental realizations.
+In this case,
+our feelings and sensations suggest that we can make better choices.

 <!-- %% Invert, stupid.
 Invert.%% -->
 <!-- %% Combine, by organizing thoughts pre-post by creating and internalizing mind maps %% -->
-Of course, making better choices is difficult in hindsight.
+in hindsight, of course, making better choices is difficult.
 Luckily, life often gives us the chance to make better decisions going forward.
 In particular, we believe some variant of the process above to be amongst the most beneficial way to internalize already written posts.